Okay, here are the best Pole links I've seen to date...starting with...

 - Henry Malmgren,

 - computer guy who wintered in 2002, returned in February to do it again, this time with one of those rooms with a window...in June he redid his site in his "global guy" image!
-(In 2005 he wintered at Palmer, and in 2006 he is ensconced in Denver.)
+In 2005 he wintered at Palmer, and in 2006 he was ensconced in Denver.
+I finally met him in person at Pole in 2008, he since moved on to a warmer place, Baghdad, came back to Denver, rejoined the Antarctic program, and in 2013 moved on to an energy company.

 - Dana Hrubes